 - Risotto: This is one amazing Italian dish where the rice is cooked in stock, garlic, sautéed onions, wine, and cheese.
 It is great on its own but simply becomes better with a well-made beef wellington.

-- Rice Pilaf: This is an aromatic and tasty rice dish made from grained rice and sautéed celery and onions.
-With some salt, pepper, cayenne, parsley, and stock, this dish is perfect as a side dish.
+- Rice Pilaf: This is an aromatic and tasty dish made from grained rice and sautéed celery and onions.
+This dish is perfect as a side dish with some salt, pepper, cayenne, parsley, and stock.

 13. There Are Many Vegan Beef Wellington Options